-22 The own-price elasticity of a product is a measure of the degree to which sales volumes fall as the price of the product rises.
+&lt;sup>22 The own-price elasticity of a product is a measure of the degree to which sales volumes fall as the price of the product rises.
 Own-price elasticity therefore measures the extent to which an increase in the price of a product leads to a decrease in the sales of that same product.
 (Own-price elasticity of demand for product A is a measure of the responsiveness of demand for product A to a percentage change in its own price.)
 The cross-price elasticity between two products measures the extent to which an increase in the price of one product leads to an increase or decrease in sales of the other.
 (Cross-price elasticity between products A and B is the responsiveness of demand for product A to a percentage change in the price of product B.)

-Undertaking A holds a monopoly position over Island 1 (Market 1), Undertaking B holds a monopoly position over Island 2 (Market 2) whilst Undertakings A and B compete within one another in Island 3 (Market 3).
+Based on this set up, it may be appropriate to define three distinct geographical markets; Undertaking A holds a monopoly position over Island 1 (Market 1), Undertaking B holds a monopoly position over Island 2 (Market 2) whilst Undertakings A and B compete within one another in Island 3 (Market 3).